Keilub/helloitscaleb/content/projects/5-aqua.md

 ##### the process
 ## Charting a Course for Clarity: Understanding Our Audience
-The journey to this revamped brochure began with a collaborative planning session.
+The journey to this revamped brochure began with collaborative planning sessions.
 We delved into customer needs and identified key words that would guide our design process.
 One of these core words was "story."
 We saw that the booklet shouldn't just list products.
 It should tell a story – your story.
 It's a story of frustration with murky, polluted water, followed by the change SePRO can bring.
 This approach became the foundation.
 It ensures the brochure guides readers from worries about water quality to a safe, enjoyable water body.

-To navigate these murky waters, we began with a complete overhaul.
+To navigate these waters, we began with a complete overhaul of the booklet.
 Focusing on the specific needs of our audience, we identified two key groups:
 * Homeowners or Do-It-Yourselfers: Individuals frustrated with unsightly algae growth in their waterbodies.
 * Aquatic Professionals: Experts seeking effective and reliable solutions for their clients' aquatic environments and large scale projects.

-Targeted Communication: A Message for Every Need
+## A Message for Every Need
 Our communication strategy catered to each audience segment.
 For homeowners and the DIY crowd, we replaced complex terminology with clear language and helpful tables.
 Striking before-and-after visuals showcased the dramatic transformation possible with our products.
 Easy-to-understand product descriptions empowered them to make informed choices.
 To address any lingering questions, a dedicated section at the booklet's end provided homeowners, and even professional, with a one-stop shop to connect with SePRO's technical specialists.
 For aquatic professionals, we delved into the science behind our solutions, demonstrating their effectiveness against various algae and weed types.
 We addressed their specific concerns by providing information on product safety for fish and plant life.

 ## The Three-Step Story of Transformation